macloo/project-example/README.md

 ## Week 1

-What you did, what you didn't do, etc. Include links to any libraries or tutorials you used.
+What you did this week, what you didn't do, etc. Include links to any libraries or tutorials you used.
 (Minimum: 50 words.)

 ## Week 2

-What you did, what you didn't do, etc. Include links to any libraries or tutorials you used.
+What you did in week 2, what you didn't do, etc. Include links to any libraries or tutorials you used.
 (Minimum: 50 words.)

 ## Week 3

-What you did, what you didn't do, etc. Include links to any libraries or tutorials you used.
+What you did in the third week, what you didn't do, etc. Include links to any libraries or tutorials you used.
 (Minimum: 50 words.)

 ## Final summary of my project